 THE HORSE PRINCE

 Gulistan's adaptation of the Persian folk tale Princess Firuza and the Horse Prince, was created for the John Anson Ford Amphitheatre in Hollywood.
-This production was the subject of a Voice of America Persian language broadcast in the U.S., Iran and Afghanistan.
+This production was the subject of Firoozeh Khatibi's Radiofarda Persian language broadcast for Voice of America in the U.S., Iran, Tajikistan and Afghanistan.

 Photos on this page by Marga Buitendijk, Kayte Deioma, Wojciech Fry-Lewis, Herb Kissling, Chris Laudermilk, Hanneke Luit, Bob Miller, Leora Saul, A & F Sugianto.

 Unauthorized use, downloading